WICG/display-locking/explainer.md

 compositing, and paint.
 In turn, these can cause jank on the page, due to lifecycle updates being synchronous with script and user interactions.

-In a large-enough web app, even having small updates might be expensive even though we might not necessarily need every part of the web app to be up-to-date all the time.
+In a large enough web app, even having small updates like window resizing or a style tweak might be expensive, due to the **large amount of things getting affected**, even though we might **not necessarily need every part of the web app to be up-to-date all the time**.

 In the rest of this document, we discuss display locking and how it can help with situations like the ones mentioned above.